cfe-lab/MiCall/CONTRIBUTING.md

 7. Set the Oracle connection information.
 8. Copy hostfile_default to hostfile, and open it for editing.
 9. You probably just want to uncomment the localhost line.
-10. Copy or create a symbolic link for two fastq files in the working directory.
+10. Copy two fastq.gz files to the working directory.
     The files should be a matched pair: forward and reverse.
-Call them `read1.fastq` and `read2.fastq`.
+Extract the fastq files, and rename them to `read1.fastq` and `read2.fastq`.
 11. Try the launch configurations.
 They are saved in the `working` directory, but you should see them if you open the Run menu and choose Run configurations....
-If you want to run all steps at once, skip down to the MISEQ_PIPELINE.py file, otherwise try launching each step in the following
+If you want to run all steps at once, skip down to the MISEQ_MONITOR.py file, otherwise try launching each step in the following
     order:
     * `prelim_map.py`
     * `remap.py`
     * `sam2csf.py`
     * `csf2counts.py`
     * `fasta_to_g2p.rb`
-    * All together: `MISEQ_PIPELINE.py`.
+    * All together: `MISEQ_MONITOR.py`, once you've run it once, you can run `sample_pipeline.py` with it pointed to a run's working folder.
 12. Run the unit tests.
 Either run them from Eclipse, or run them from the command line like this: